 Is the balance transfer worth it?

 Most credit cards charge a balance transfer fee of between 3 and 5 percent of the transferred balance.
-Some cards cap this amount at a couple hundred dollars.

 An example: If you’re repaying a debt at a 15 percent APR or higher over six months or more, a 0 percent balance transfer with a 5 percent fee starts to make sense.
 (The actual break even-point depends on your actual APR and your monthly payments, of course.)